 In fact, that’s all we are – just a big bundle of interconnected habits.

-Most of our habits work for us – they’re automatic reactive mechanism that help us negotiate the uncertain adventure we call life.
-We experience anger, fear, sadness and happiness in sync with the circumstances that elicit them.
-And often, these reactions have to be tamped down – stifled – because they run up against social conventions.
-So the hormonal energy they create it retained in the body as muscle tension.
+Most of our habits work for us – they’re automatic reactive mechanisms that help us negotiate the uncertain adventure of life.
+We experience anger, fear, sadness and happiness in sync with the circumstances that elicited them.
+And often, these reactions have to be tamped down – stifled – because they run up against social convention.
+Result being, the hormonal energy they create is retained in the body as muscle tension.

-If we lived in more unconstricted times, like our ancestors did, where dancing, singing and the physical exertions of hunting and survival gave these mental and physical tensions vicarious expression, natural catharsis would relieve some of the pressure.
+If we lived in more unconstrained times like our ancestors did, where dancing, singing and the physical exertions of hunting and survival gave these mental and physical tensions vicarious expression, natural catharsis would relieve some of the pressure.

 But we don’t live in that kind of world.

 In the locked down, heavily regulated environment we live in, there’s no room for us to express the more chaotic emotions that many of us feel.
-We have to drive within the speed limit and not yell or scream or do anything that will make us stand out as different or mad or weird.
-We have to obey all the rules in the workplace and dress ‘appropriately’ and do what we’re told – be reasonable and calm and polite when we don’t feel like it, and pay our debts and be good parents and good citizens.
+We have to drive within the speed limit and not yell or scream or laugh too loudly, or do anything that will make us stand out as different or mad or weird.
+We have to obey all the rules in the workplace and dress ‘appropriately’ and do what we’re told – be reasonable, calm and polite when we don’t feel like it, and pay our debts and be good parents and good citizens.

-Result being, in the safe, secure padded cell we’ve created of our societies, in which we are watched constantly via CCTV, we get used to not expressing what we feel – to holding it in and pretending we don’t feel it at all.
+Result being, in the safe, secure padded cell we’ve created of our societies, we’ve become used to not expressing what we feel – to holding it in and pretending we don’t feel it at all.

 What makes it all the worse is, we’re being constantly poked and prodded by the media and advertising to feel all kinds of emotions, particularly desire and fear, or outrage.
-So it’s understandable that they are common.
+So it’s understandable that these feelings are common.

 This is the way things are.
 It’s not bad or good – it’s just how it is.
 It’s how we’ve become – the trade-off we’ve made for safety and security and the material affluence we live in.

-So it’s no wonder that when we meditate, when we draw our attention inwards and let down our guard and relax around the breath, that we should begin to feel everything we have refused to feel in our daily life.
-It’s only natural in the that in the undistracted mind, all these things will express themselves.
+So it’s no wonder that when we meditate, and we let down our guard and relax around the breath, that we should begin feeling everything we’ve refused to feel in our daily life.
+And it’s only natural in the that in the un-distracted mind, that all these things will express themselves.

-And it makes sense that there’s no reason or story for these feelings – they are simply physical artifacts left over from events that happened so long ago the reasons why have become meaningless.
-They’re habitual tensions we’ve forgotten about which, as they arise, we recognise as sadness, or anger, or anxiety.
+Thing is, there’s no reason or story for these feelings – they’re simply psycho-physical artifacts left over from events that happened so long ago the reasons why have become meaningless – habitual tensions we’ve forgotten about which, as they arise, we recognize as sadness, or anger, or anxiety.

-And all these feelings need is to be noticed, and given the space to be known, for the muscular tensions within them to naturally unravel and let go.
+All these feelings need to resolve is to be noticed, and given the space to be known, so the muscular tensions within them can unravel and let go.
 That’s why they show themselves.
 It’s simply the body seeking to be rid of tensions that have been ignored – and in meditation, it finally has the opportunity to do so.
 That’s all.

 Well, no. In the high-friction world we’ve created, with the barrage of stimulation we’re subjected to, at work and through the media and so on, all trying to get us to react in one way or the other – it’s only natural we will resonate with all kinds of emotional tension.

-So there’s nothing wrong with anger or sadness or fear.
+There’s nothing wrong with anger or sadness or fear.
 As I said, in the locked down kind of world we live it, it makes sense that they should be here.
-Allow them to be felt during meditation, and your days will not be polluted by them.
+Just allow them to be felt during meditation, and your days will not be polluted by them.

 - ‘Practical Meditation Audio Course’ – a complete set of meditation lessons to be downloaded as a package of MP3′s